 Where should I go?

-If you could only visit one city, it would definitely be Kyoto.
-This is where you'll find the traditional Japanese scenery you often see in photographs: tranquil gold and red-painted shrines and temples, bamboo dotted around the city, and one of the most authentic geisha neighborhoods in the country.
-In this area you can experience a traditional tea ceremony in a traditional wooden house, just as it would have been if you had lived thousands of years ago.
+If you could visit only one city, it would undoubtedly be Kyoto.
+This is where you will find the traditional Japanese scenery that you often see in photographs: tranquil shrines and temples painted in gold and red, bamboo dotted around the city, and one of the most authentic geisha districts in the country.
+In this area, you can experience a traditional tea ceremony in a traditional wooden house, just as it would have been if you had lived thousands of years ago.
 Take a stroll through the Zen garden owned by a Buddhist monk.
-If you're lucky, you can even take part in one of the wonderful festivals that take place throughout the year.
+If you are lucky, you might even participate in one of the wonderful festivals that take place throughout the year.

-Of course, you'll need to explore all that the ancient capital has to offer, but Kyoto is more than just a city.
-Once recovered from your long flight (whether you're flying from the Americas, Europe or outside of Asia), set out to explore the natural beauty of Kyoto's outskirts.
+Of course, you will need to explore everything that the ancient capital has to offer, but 京都 is more than just a city.
+Once recovered from your long flight (whether you are flying from the Americas, Europe, or outside of Asia), head out to explore the natural beauty of the outskirts of 京都.
 It is a place of breathtaking beauty that has remained untouched for thousands of years.
-The Japanese themselves have always enjoyed the beauty that surrounds Kyoto, and you should too.
+The Japanese themselves have always enjoyed the beauty that surrounds 京都, and you should enjoy it too.

 Besides Kyoto, there are many other cities in Japan that are not typical tourist destinations.
 If you're a tourist who wants to get away from the main tourist routes, you might want to think about some of the cities in these regions.
 Think Nagasaki if you want to experience a special history, or Wakayama if you want a unique food experience.
 You'll want to visit these undiscovered places soon.
 The Japanese government began building integrated resorts (RI) in both cities.
 If you don't want to go to a casino, you can always use an online casino.
 Once completed, they will attract more tourists and eventually become a tourist destination.